17 Best Portuguese Desserts

 #13 Aletria

-Aletria is another classical dessert by Portuguese grannies.
-It is in many ways similar to Arroz Doce, but instead of rice, this dessert is done with thin noodles we call Aletria.
-You got to love the Portuguese and their creativity with desserts.
+Aletria is another classical dessert cooked by Portuguese grannies.
+It is similar to Arroz Doce in many ways, but instead of rice, this dessert is made with thin noodles we call Aletria.
+You have to love the Portuguese and their creativity with desserts.

 Aletria is done with noodles cooked in milk and egg yolks, aromatized with an orange or lemon peel.
-When all the milk is absorbed by the noodles it is done, it just has to cool down and sprinkle cinnamon powder to decorate.
+When the noodles absorb all the milk, it is done; it just has to cool down and sprinkle cinnamon powder to decorate.

-There are some variations in the texture of the dessert depending on the region of Portugal.
-In the North, Minho, the Aletria is more liquid, in the center of Portugal it is solid and you can cut it slices.
+The texture of the dessert varies depending on the region of Portugal.
+In the North, Minho, the Aletria is more liquid.
+In the center of Portugal, it is solid, and you can cut it into slices.
 You will also find this dessert in Spain.

 This dessert dates to the Muslim presence in the Iberian Peninsula.
 Portugal (and Spain) was under the rule of Moors for centuries, leaving a legacy in Portuguese cuisine, and this dessert is still a testimony of it.

-Aletria is done frequently in Portuguese homes, and similarly to Arroz Doce it is also a typical Christmas dessert.
+Aletria is frequently used in Portuguese homes, and similar to Arroz Doce, it is also a typical Christmas dessert.

 Aletria